dcpurton/biblatex-sbl/README.md

     xelatex sblref
     biber sblref
     xelatex sblref
-    ...
+    xelatex sblref
     ```

-* Several passes of `xelatex` and `biber` are required to get a clean build of `sblref.pdf`.

-* `sblref.pdf` contains most of the examples in the 2nd edition of the SBL Handbook of Style.
+* `sblref.pdf` contains all examples in the 2nd edition of the SBL Handbook of Style.

 ## Installing